GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_data_classification.md

 Adjust the style of a layer.
 ```

-## Categorized classification
+## Categorised classification

-Categorized classification in QGIS groups spatial data into distinct categories based on specific attributes.
+Categorised classification in QGIS groups spatial data into distinct categories based on specific attributes.
 This classification enhances the organization and interpretation of geospatial information for clearer insights.

-Categorized classification is usually used for __nominal__ and __ordinal__ scaled data.
+Categorised classification is usually used for __nominal__ and __ordinal__ scaled data.

 | Data Scale | Definition| Example | Typical Data Format |
 |---|---|---|---|